Exorust/GPT-retrieval-augmented-generator/README.md

 # Interactive Medical Education LLM Chatbot - Boston University

-Welcome to the Interactive Medical Education LLM (Lifelong Learning Model) Chatbot project developed at Boston University.
+Welcome to the Interactive Medical Education LLM (Lifelong Learning Model) Chatbot project.
 This project aims to enhance medical education by providing an interactive learning experience through a novel approach called Retrieval Augmented Generation (RAG).
 The chatbot allows medical students to quiz themselves using textbooks and seamlessly links textbook information to the Llama 2 model, providing a unique and effective learning experience.

 ## Features